July 4th, 2009 by

 I have covered this a couple of time before (hence the more and more obscure title) in various posts; here and here but I have been preparing IDLookup for install on Blackbaud’s OnDemand hosting service.
 Among several requirements is the fact that you have to install the plug-ins manually and not through an installer.

 I wrote some code for a client a while back and tested it thoroughly and everything worked fine.
 There was somewhat of a delay before the client was due to implement it and when they ran the application it crashed at the beginning.
 After some investigation we worked out what was going on.
 The code gathered together a collection of constituents that had two constituent codes.
 Only now one of them was no longer in The Raiser’s Edge.
-Read the rest of this entry »
+Continue reading Crash when Filtering on Missing Constituent Codes

 I have on several occasions expressed my delight about the arrival of the Batch API.
 I am still enthusiastic but somewhat war weary having spent this passed week trying to solve problems that have appeared.
 Clearly the Batch API was not rigorously tested before it was released as otherwise the sort of errors I am getting would not have appeared.
 In case you have been struggling too or in case you thinking about using this functionality here is what I have been up against.